 Trust me when I say, the fresh, organic pork in Sohra is among the best I’ve ever eaten.
 I thought I had eaten amazing pork in America, but the pork in Meghalaya is on a whole other level.
 It’s tender, flavorful, and juicy, and the Meghalayan people have perfected the art of cooking it.
 And for the quality, the meal is practically a steal at only 90 rupees, or about $1.30 USD.

 When you travel to the Cherrapunjee area and back from Shillong, you’ll pass through the village of Mylliem.
-Be sure to stop in town to try some of the best Meghalayan dishes you must eat anywhere in the state.
+Be sure to stop in town to try some of the must try food in meghalaya and anywhere in the state.
 You’ll be glad you did!

 When you pass through Mylliem, stop at R. Kharbangar Tea Stall, a tiny eatery where the flavors are anything but.
 They offer an array of Meghalayan dishes you must eat, including tasty and chewy pork intestines with liver.
 The intestines were cooked to perfection, while the liver was dense and mouthwateringly tasty.